MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/hybrid-configuration-wizard-in-the-sharepoint-online-admin-center.md

 ## Hybrid Configuration Wizard Prerequisite Checking

-While running the Hybrid Configuration Wizard, the basic SharePoint farm settings are checked which would otherwise block setup of essential hybrid building-blocks (such as OAuth/S2S Trust).
+While running the Hybrid Configuration Wizard, the basic SharePoint farm settings are checked which would otherwise block the setup of essential hybrid building-blocks (such as OAuth/S2S Trust).
 The importance of settings' check is why you should launch the Hybrid Configuration Wizard from a server that will be part of your SharePoint hybrid.
 Some of the settings that are detected and checked while the configuration is run, include whether the:

 - SharePoint Server farm exists